-One of the coolest trends I’ve seen of late is the bullet journal.
-So, I thought I’d write this guide to creating a mindful bullet journal for tracking meditation time.
+One of the coolest trends I’ve seen of late is the meditation bullet journal.
+So, I thought I would discuss how to create a meditation bullet journal to track your sessions.

 One way I personally love to use a bullet journal is for meditation.
 I use it partly to schedule the different meditations that I do and to track when I do them.
-This is a brilliant way of tracking meditation time.
+This is a brilliant way of making meditation a habit.
 And I also use the actual creation of my bullet journal as a mindfulness activity.

 First up, if you have never actually created a bullet journal before, I recommend reading Carroll’s official guide on BullettJournal.com.
 It perfectly explains how to create a basic bullet journal using lists, calendars, notes and more.